 Based on their most recent review, as of the end of the period covered by this report, the Company's principal executive officer and principal financial officer have concluded that the Company's disclosure controls and procedures are effective, and that information required to be disclosed by the Company in the reports that it files or submits under the Securities Exchange Act of 1934, as amended, is accumulated and communicated to the Company's management, including its principal executive officer and principal financial officer, as appropriate to allow timely decisions regarding required disclosure and are effective to ensure that such information is recorded, processed, summarized and reported within the time periods specified in the SEC's rules and forms.
 In March 2018, the Company received notice that shares of the Company's common stock issued to certain executive officers pursuant to the Company's 2012 Stock Incentive Plan had purportedly been issued in excess of the shares reserved for issuance under the Plan.
-The Company established an independent committee of the Board of Directors to review this issue.
-Management has implemented the proper disclosure controls and procedures.
+The Company established an independent committee of the Board of Directors to review this issue and since that time, as part of its resolution of these issues.
+Management implemented additional disclosure controls and procedures to address these issues.